GTDev87/themostgreg-site/frontend/src/content/proposals/emmanuel_baptist_church/index.md

 ---

-#### From what I've seen I see two possibilities where I can help the Emmanuel Baptist Church:
+#### From what I've seen I see two possibilities where I can help the EBC.

 ---